alfatarsos/cservers-eaglekey/README.md

 - Complementary customer management in Reseller format, a new transaction category, whether through direct sales + mapping of the C-Servers product, or through sales on a dedicated website in WHMCS and Blesta with in-store interaction with the VM by the Client, on VPS/VDS and dedicated servers.
 Development of an API reseller for prepaid and postpaid systems and for VM communication.
 The industry's first 360º system with hosting + reselling for virtual and dedicated servers.

-- (NEW) Uptime page directly on-platform without any need to use a separate solution, internally and externally (for customers).
+- Uptime page directly on-platform without any need to use a separate solution, internally and externally (for customers).

-- (NEW) Translated in 8 languages: English, Portuguese (Brazil), Portuguese (Portugal), Spanish, French, German, Chinese and Arabic.
+- Translated in 8 languages: English, Portuguese (Brazil), Portuguese (Portugal), Spanish, French, German, Chinese and Arabic.

-- (NEW) Full support for BGP announcements, IP Transit and Tunneling on VPS and Dedicated Servers.
+- Full support for BGP announcements, IP Transit and Tunneling on VPS and Dedicated Servers.

-- (NEW) Security measurement for the customer and easy customer onboarding.
+- Security measurement for the customer and easy customer onboarding.

-- (NEW) Network profiler for automatic provisioning of dual-interface VPS/Server solutions and automatic provisioning/changes on NAT rules and HAProxy, including a new button, "Flush NAT", when a customer gets without NAT access due to conntrack retaining an active connection.

 - Easily replicable across multiple systems to avoid platform downtime for the Client, on all fronts.

 # Current Status
 Phases 0, 1, 2, 3, 4, 5, 6 and 7 completed; Refinement of communication elements and consideration of other factors underway.
 Phase 8 in progress.
-Hardening in progress.

-As of June 8, 2026, it is in Beta 2.
+As of June 12, 2026, it is in Beta 3 (next level statuses to obtain: Beta 4, RC1, RC2, RC3+).

-Total planned development phases: 9
+Total planned development phases: 10